flatpak/flatpak.github.io/source/apps.html.haml.markdown

 ---
-title: Flatpak Apps
+title: Flatpak Applications
 description: Applications distributed as Flatpaks, ready to download.
 ---
 <section class=""><div class="container"><div class="row"><div class="col-lg-10 col-lg-offset-1">
 :markdown
-  # Apps
+  # Flatpak Applications

   This page lists some of the apps that are available as Flatpaks, along with instructions for how to try them.

   The instructions on this page require Flatpak 0.6.13 or newer.
 To find out how to install it, see [Getting Flatpak](getting.html).
-It is also recommended to complete the [introduction to installing and running Flatpaks](index.html#users) before installing the apps on this page.
+For instructions on how to update and manage applications once they have been installed, see the [command line tutorial](command-line.html).

   All the examples install the apps system-wide and therefore require admin privileges.
 To install to your home directory and avoid the need for a password, just add `--user` to the install command.
-Once you have installed some applications, to update them run `flatpak update`.

   ## <a name="libreoffice"></a>LibreOffice